adSesugh/git-practice/readme.md

         - `git commit -m` - go ahead commit all files/changes in staging area with a description. for example `git commit -m "My first commit"`
 6. To create branch
     `git branch <branch_name>`
+    `git branch` - list all the available branches in a git repository
 7. To switch between branches
     `git checkout <branch_name>`
 9. To verify a commit